 Before the ride

-After changing into the warm clothing and shoes provided, we were given instructions on how to control the sled and other safety precautions.
+After changing into the warm clothing and shoes provided, we were given instructions on how to control the sleigh and other safety precautions.

 HAN-dy tip: Wear a neck warmer or scarf.
 Though all other things are provided, a neck warmer or scarf really makes a big difference.